Classical Indian musical theatre: Overview

 On the physical side the dancer must have perfect control of his body and limbs, which is achieved at least 12 years of study.
 Special massage is given to the feet.
 The Kathakali technique of using the face expression is a pure marvel of accomplishment.
 Some ancient masters of this dance have such control of their facial muscles that they can laugh with one side and cry with the other.
 Every Kathakali must be master of both tandava (vigorous masculine style at changing from one style to another).
-Lasya is divided into two categories; one suitable for men (for presenting love scenes, displays of sympathy and sentimed and so on) and the other for women who take female roles.
-Therefore, women may study Kathakali but do not take part in the pure dance drama which is too vigorous and difficult for them.
+Lasya is divided into two categories; one suitable for men (for presenting love scenes, displays of sympathy and sentiment and so on) and the other for women who take female roles.
 Indian dancing is not just physical movements of hands and legs, it is a form of physical art with body and mind for both men and women alike as well as a form of worship to the Almighty Divine Gods.

 An important feature of Indian classical dances is the use of Mudras or hand gestures.
 Mudras are used by the artists to express their feeling or even the whole story.